 How a Single-Pole Toggle Switch Works to Control a Light

 A single-pole toggle switch works by acting as a simple, intentional break in the electrical circuit’s “hot” wire.
 At its core, this common switch is a Single-pole single-throw (SPST) device, meaning it controls one circuit from one location.
 When you flip the toggle, you are physically moving a small metal contact inside.
-In the “ON” position, this contact completes a series circuit, allowing current to flow from the power source (line wire), through the switch, to the light fixture (load wire).
-In the “OFF” position, the contact moves away, creating an air gap or an open circuit that instantly stops the flow of electricity, turning the light off.
-This fundamental mechanism of making and breaking the connection on the hot conductor is how a toggle switch provides manual control over a lighting load.
+In the “ON” position, this contact completes a series path for the load, allowing current to flow from the power source (line wire), through the switch, to the light fixture (load wire).
+In the “OFF” position, the contact moves away, creating an air gap or an open circuit that stops the flow of electricity, turning the light off.
+This fundamental mechanism of making and breaking the connection on the ungrounded conductor is how a toggle switch provides manual control over a lighting load.

 The Fundamental Role of a Switch in an Electrical Circuit